JashoBell/vr-experiments-resource-repo/README.md

 ## Feature Development

 ### General

 - :green_circle: :orange_square: [Mixed Reality Toolkit](https://github.com/microsoft/MixedRealityToolkit) - "MRTK is a Microsoft-driven project that provides a set of components and features, used to accelerate cross-platform MR app development in Unity or Unreal".

 ### Inverse Kinematics (IK) Solvers
 These resources enable the implementation of self-avatars for participants.

 - :green_circle: [FinalIK](https://assetstore.unity.com/packages/tools/animation/final-ik-14290) - A paid asset (often on sale) for Unity that includes a variety of IK solvers.
-VRIK in particular is useful in this context, and implements up to full-body IK.
+VRIK in particular is useful in this context, and implements full-body IK.
 - :green_circle: :orange_square: [Manus Polygon](https://www.manus-meta.com/software/polygon) - Free full-body motion capture software that can stream data into Unity or Unreal.
-Last I know of, unable to work with less than 5 trackers (e.g., if you only want IK for the upper body).
+Does not facilitate partial IK (i.e., you need enough trackers attached for full-body tracking).
 - :green_circle: [VRArmIK](https://github.com/dabeschte/VRArmIK) - IK solver focused on recreating arm movements from the head and hand.

 ### Data Collection